HubertSotnowski/cainapp-old/README.md

 If you wish to support the project, you can donate to Hubert's patreon [here](https://www.patreon.com/hubert_)!
 Hubert's dogecoin and dgb wallets are also listed in the code.

+Congratulations!
+You've read this until the end!
+We hope that you will have a good experience using cainapp.
+If you have any questions, and/or want to use the bot without hosting it yourself, join the (discord server)[https://discord.gg/m42dCgVkm8]!

 ## CAIN Citation